briansteffens/briansteffens.github.io/blog/hello-world-from-a-bootloader/post.md

 everyday programs to use this BIOS-provided functionality, but these days it's mostly just used by bootloaders.

+With these services in place, the BIOS checks the configured boot device for a *master boot record* which contains a bootloader which can be run.

 ## Master boot record